 As our State navigates the reopen plan, we are taking a staged approach to expanding our services while maintaining a safe and healthy environment.
 The health and safety of our patients and employees has always been our top priority.
 We take infection prevention seriously and we have expanded our precautionary measures in response to novel coronavirus (COVID-19).

-WHAT TO EXPECT WHEN YOU ARRIVE FOR YOUR APPOINTMENT:
+WHAT TO EXPECT WHEN YOU ARRIVE:

 - Drivers or people accompanying patients, will be asked wait outside of building to promote social distancing.
 A staff member will communicate via phone or text when their presents is needed nearing the end of the appointment.